, HUDs have existed for decades, but recently they’ve started to gain popularity. Adding a heads-up display can make driving safer and less stressful.

 Think of a heads-up display as an easier way to view the information on your dashboard, like the speed or navigation detail.
 Instead of being on the dashboard, though, HUDs are either projected onto the windshield or are on a transparent display panel in the same area.

-This is similar to the concept of the disappearing controls in the Nissan Ariya, but it’s much more practical.
+, but it’s much more practical.
 The purpose of a HUD is to keep a driver's eyes on the road or, at the very least, closer to the road.

 Looking down at the dashboard to check your speed does not take that long, but it’s still a distraction from driving.
 With a HUD, you can monitor this information while keeping your eyes looking forward.